 On June 5, 2013, the Securities and Exchange Commission (the “SEC”) charged penny stock issuer, Laidlaw Energy Group.
-According to the SEC, Laidlaw and its CEO, Michael B. Bartoszek sold more than two billion unregistered and non-exempt shares of Laidlaw’s common stock in 35 issuances to three commonly controlled buyers at heavily discounted prices.
+According to the SEC charges, Laidlaw and its CEO, Michael B. Bartoszek sold more than two billion unregistered and non-exempt shares of Laidlaw’s common stock in 35 issuances to three commonly controlled buyers at heavily discounted prices.
 Laidlaw received $1.2 million in proceeds.

 Laidlaw is purportedly a developer of facilities that generate electricity from wood biomass.
 According to the SEC, Laidlaw’s sole source of income was the illegal offering proceeds.
-According to the SEC, Laidlaw failed to disclose to investors that it had issued the large blocks of unrestricted shares to the three buyers or that it relied on the proceeds to fund all of its operations.
+According to the SEC charges, Laidlaw failed to disclose to investors that it had issued the large blocks of unrestricted shares to the three buyers or that it relied on the proceeds to fund all of its operations.

 The SEC had previously suspended Laidlaw’s common shares in June 2011 in a sweep targeting a number of companies.

-The SEC’s complaint accuses Bartoszek of selling more than 100 million shares of Laidlaw common stock from December 2009 to June 2011, and profiting personally in the amount of more than $318,000.
+The SEC’s charges accuses Bartoszek of selling more than 100 million shares of Laidlaw common stock from December 2009 to June 2011, and profiting personally in the amount of more than $318,000.
 During the time he made these sales, Bartoszek was in possession of material, non-public information about Laidlaw’s poor financial condition, the illegal sale of more 80 percent of Laidlaw’s stock, and adverse developments involving Laidlaw’s business prospects.
 As a result of the volume of Bartoszek’s sales and the lack of current, publicly available information about the company, these sales also violated the registration requirements of the federal securities laws.

-The SEC further alleges that Laidlaw and Bartoszek made subsequent false statements about the ownership of Laidlaw shares in SEC filings to register certain common stock following the trading suspension.
+The SEC charges include that Laidlaw and Bartoszek made subsequent false statements about the ownership of Laidlaw shares in SEC filings to register certain common stock following the trading suspension.
 Laidlaw and Bartoszek misled investors to believe that the purchasers of the two billion unregistered shares had acquired them to hold as an investment in the company.
 The filings falsely represented that these purchasers were the current “beneficial owners” of more than 80 percent of Laidlaw’s common stock, an assertion that only could have been true if the purchasers had not sold any of that stock.
 In fact, as Laidlaw and Bartoszek knew, the purchasers had long ago dumped all of their holdings.